KeeganFerrett/Generic-JSON-API/README.md

 ### Data Options
 * forceArray (Boolean)

-⋅⋅⋅ Used to indicate whether or not the resources in a data member should be force to be an array, even if no resources are given.
-Default = false.
+   Used to indicate whether or not the resources in a data member should be force to be an array, even if no resources are given.
+Default is false.